-In spite of the high stakes, many churches navigate the real estate gauntlet with the confidence and experience of a 15-year-old student driver.
-Churches often task a staff member or a church committee—often with no experience in real estate development—to find a property.
+Despite the high stakes, many churches navigate the church real estate gauntlet with the confidence and experience of a 15-year-old student driver.
+Frequently tasking a staff member or a church committee—often with no experience in real estate development—to find a property.

 A seasoned leader’s first call should be to a commercial realtor who specializes in working with churches.
 But, you’d be surprised how rarely this happens.
-Instead, most novice leaders start by leveraging one of three resources: the most prominent church member who sells houses, Google, or the local commercial broker whose name they discovered on a vacant property.
+Instead, most leaders start by leveraging one of these three resources:

 All three have varying degrees of risk.

-Hiring an expert to help you navigate the journey will help your church discover possible new locations beyond the traditional Google search, and will represent you well against that cutthroat seller who’s hoping to get rich.
+Hiring an expert to help you navigate the journey will help your church discover possible new locations and represent you well against that cutthroat seller who’s hoping to get rich.

 In the real estate world, it’s rarely “what you know” that knocks you off balance.
 In fact, one of the biggest challenges that you may face is knowing what questions to ask in the first place.

-Again, this is where a good agent pays off—especially one that specializes in church real estate.
+Again, this is where the right agent pays off—especially one that specializes in church real estate.
 An agent who specializes in helping churches should help you determine things like:

-- What’s the timeline for completion of the project?
+What’s the timeline for the completion of the project?

 Many churches don’t often consider leasing and renovating existing spaces.
 The mindset of most churches is that they need their own undeveloped piece of dirt so they can build a new building exactly the way they want it.